Curriculum: AAS Health Information Systems

 Credit: 3

-This course is a continuation of HCMT1017 and the coding of diagnoses of body systems not covered in HCMT1017.
-This course also provides a comprehensive understanding and application of ICD-PCS (International Classifications of Diseases -Procedure Coding System).
-Official coding guidelines are used to accurately assign ICD-PCS and ICD-CM codes to procedural and diagnostic statements.
-Medical documentation is reviewed for accuracy and completeness and assigned ICD codes, both diagnostic and procedural, are evaluated for accuracy.
+This course provides a comprehensive understanding and application of ICD-PCS (International Classifications of Diseases - Procedure Coding System).
+Official coding guidelines are used to accurately assign ICD-PCS codes to procedural statements.
+Medical documentation is reviewed for accuracy and completeness and assigned ICD-PCS codes are evaluated for accuracy.
+Diagnostic/procedural groupings are evaluated for accuracy.

 3